arbinsigdel12/Rumball-v2-thirdperson-shooter/README.md

 # Rumball-v2-thirdperson-shooter
+# I am using git lfs because the file is a bit big
-third person shooter made in unity .
-Uses animation rigging for animation and raycast for bullets
+third person shooter made in unity .<br> Uses animation rigging for animation and raycast for bullets